UTRGV Policies & COLTT Procedures

 Enrollments

-For more information on auditing a course please visit General Registration and Enrollment Information.
+For more information on auditing a course, please refer to the General Registration and Enrollment Information section on the UTRGV Registrar’s website.

-Students officially enrolled in a course will automatically be added to Blackboard through daily data feeds from our Banner system.
-Enrollment updates are processed once per day.
-Students who are not officially enrolled cannot be added to Blackboard.
+Students officially enrolled in a course will automatically be added to Brightspace through daily data feeds from our Banner system.
+Enrollment updates are processed daily.
+Students who are not officially enrolled cannot be added to Brightspace.

-If a student requires a different type of access to a course, please review the course roles and descriptions outlined below:
+If a user requires a different type of access to a course, please review the course roles and descriptions outlined below:

 • Instructor – Full access to modify the course.